shanjierenyidp/AutoBC-mesher/README.md

 ## Get Started

-The installation of AutoBC-mesher is as easy as:
+The installation of AutoBC-mesher is as easy.

+First, download the .zip file that contains mesh.py

+Then Extract the file to the directory you like

+Nevigate into the directory, type ` pwd`

+Do

+` export PATH=$PATH:/Path/to/the/output/of/pwd `

+Then type

+` mesh.py -h`

+to see if it works

 ## Tutorial